harness/ff-javascript-client-sdk/README.md

 const options = {
   streamEnabled: true, // Enable or disable streaming - default is enabled
-  pollingEnabled: true, // Enable or disable polling - default is enabled if stream is enabled.
+  pollingEnabled: true, // Enable or disable polling - default is enabled if stream enabled, or disabled if stream disabled.
 }

 const client = initialize(